cgranjaobando/QADemos/professional-demos/docs/cro.md

 # CRO Experimentation — Swag Labs Hero Variants

-This demo imagines a conversion-focused iteration on the Swag Labs hero area so you can practice planning and communicating an A/B test without touching a live third-party property.
+This demo imagines a conversion-focused iteration on the Swag Labs hero area so we can practice planning and communicating an A/B test without touching a live third-party property.

 ## Assets